JamesHodgkins/OpenDraft/README.md

 GreyhoundCAD is an open-source 2D CAD project that aims to provide a lightweight, user-friendly, and extendable CAD solution.
 The project is currently in its early stages of development, focusing on setting up the program structure and core classes.

-## Features (Planned)
+## Features

+The following features have now been implemented: TBC

+## Roadmap

-The following features are planned for inclusion in GreyhoundCAD:
+The following roadmap outlines the planned features for GreyhoundCAD:

-- Basic drawing tools (lines, circles, rectangles, etc.)
+1. Basic drawing tools (lines, circles, rectangles, etc.): The initial phase will focus on implementing essential drawing tools to enable users to create geometric shapes and objects.

-- Layer management
-- Snap and grid functionality
-- Object selection and manipulation
-- Undo/Redo functionality
+2. Layer management: A layer management system will be introduced to allow users to organize and control the visibility and editing of different elements within their drawings.

+3. Snap and grid functionality: To enhance precision and alignment, snap and grid functionality will be incorporated, enabling users to easily align and position objects based on predefined increments.

+4. Object selection and manipulation: This feature will enable users to select individual or multiple objects within their drawings and perform various operations such as moving, scaling, rotating, and modifying their attributes.

+5. Undo/Redo functionality: Users will be able to undo and redo their actions, providing them with the flexibility to experiment and correct mistakes during the design process.

-- Export to common file formats (DXF, SVG, etc.)
+6. Export to common file formats (DXF, SVG, etc.): GreyhoundCAD will support exporting drawings to popular file formats such as DXF (AutoCAD) and SVG (Scalable Vector Graphics), ensuring compatibility with other design software.

-- Customizable user interface
-- Plugin system for extending functionality
+7. Customizable user interface: Users will have the option to customize the interface according to their preferences, allowing them to arrange tools, panels, and menus to create a personalized workspace.

+8. Plugin system for extending functionality: A plugin system will be implemented, empowering users to extend the capabilities of GreyhoundCAD by integrating additional tools, features, or integrations developed by third-party developers.

+Please note that this roadmap is subject to change as priorities may shift based on user feedback and emerging industry trends.
+We are committed to continuously improving GreyhoundCAD and delivering a comprehensive CAD software solution.

 ## Dependencies